Hashir-K/Hashir-K/README.md

 #

+### 📊 2025
+Tap into the more creative side of development by exploring a variety of front-end technologies, refreshing my skills on those I've already used and harnessing those I have yet to learn- React and Avalon UI to name a few.
+And in the ever-shifting waters of the .NET space, I want to finally check out .NET MAUI.

 <!---### 📊 2024
 Currently, I have plans to release some kind of application that runs using Kotlin.
 At the moment, it is planned to be a simple, text-based adventure run on a Console App, but that is subject to change.
 As I will be overseas for most of June, I do not expect to resume work on Kotlin until the beginning of July so my realistic estimate would be a public release on Github between September-October.